 Select the box next to each action that should require Elevated Authentication:

-ach_payments – When making an ACH payment (Business only)
+ach_payments – When a user makes an ACH payment (Business only)

-username_change – When changing the username in Narmi Banking settings (Consumer and Business)
+address_change – When changing addresses in Narmi Banking settings (Consumer and Business)

 email_change – When changing the email address in Narmi Banking settings (Consumer and Business)